alleyinteractive/sasslint-webpack-plugin/README.md

 * `configFile`: You can change the config file location.
 Default: (`.sass-lint.yml`)
 * `context`: Array of strings or String, Change the root of your SCSS files.
 Defualt inherits from webpack config.
 * `ignoreFiles`: Array of files to ignore, must be full path, Default: none
+* `ignorePlugins`: Array of plugins to ignore, Default: none (example: `extract-text-webpack-plugin`)
 * `glob`: Change the glob pattern for finding files.
 Default: (`**/*.s?(a|c)ss`)
 * `quiet`: Suppress warnings, errors will still show.
 Default: `false`
 * `failOnWarning`: Have Webpack's build process die on warning.
 Default: `false`
 * `failOnError`: Have Webpack's build process die on error.
 Default: `false`
+* `testing`: Quites output normally for testing purposes, Default: 'false' **Caution** do not use this unless you are catching errors via Webpack CLI!

 ```js
 // Default settings